 The Occupational Therapy Program offered by the School of Occupational Therapy and Physical Therapy is a post-baccalaureate, graduate, professional entry-level program, leading either to a Master of Occupational Therapy degree (MOT) or a Master of Science in Occupational Therapy degree (MSOT).
+Baccalaureate degree should be completed, or a realistic plan of completion should be considered, before beginning of occupational therapy classes.
+You may major in any field that maximizes your talents and interests; there is no preferred major.

 Any undergraduate major may lead to the successful study of occupational therapy.
 In fact, the department seeks a diversity of educational backgrounds among its students.
 A liberal education is a vital component in the preparation of today's health care practitioner.

 Although most students enter the Occupational Therapy Program having already earned a bachelor's degree, the MOT or MSOT can be completed as a 3-2 program.
 With careful planning, it is possible for a Puget Sound student to interlock the final year of an undergraduate program with the first year of the master's program.
 Students at Puget Sound who are planning a 3-2 program should work closely with an undergraduate advisor in their major as well as a graduate advisor in the Occupational Therapy Program.
 During their first year of study in the Occupational Therapy Program, such students retain their status as undergraduates for financial aid, housing, and other purposes.
 At the time of bestowal of the bachelor's degree they acquire graduate standing in the Occupational Therapy Program.
+The Puget Sound Occupational Therapy 3-2 Program is only for those who have been full-time, Puget Sound undergraduate students since at least the beginning of their sophomore year.
+(In practice, a studnet needs 3 years attendance at the University of Puget Sound, (freshman, sophomore, junior years) in order to fulfill the requirements for the 3-2 Program.

 Please note that in most years more applications are received for the incoming class than there are spaces available, and that admission to the University of Puget Sound does not guarantee admission to the Occupational Therapy Program.
 Applicants who have been or will be granted an undergraduate degree from Puget Sound, however, and who are competitive within the applicant pool, are offered admission prior to transfer students.